 Soundtrack Dissonance - Averted as far as genre goes.
 Whereas most RPG's use orchestral and symphonic music for their soundtracks, MegaTen uses rock and more modern sounds for its.
 Turns out to work pretty well considering MegaTen is usually in a modern setting or, at its worst, Cyberpunk.

-Spell Levels: The series uses a basic form of suffixes and prefixes.
+Spell Levels: The series uses a basic form of suffixes and prefixes, but early games do not have an in-game manual for these.
 Learning to use them correctly is critical.

 The main attack spells in the series are a slew of elements, commonly Ice (Bufu), Fire (Agi), Electricity (Zio) and Wind (Garu).
 There's also Force (Zan), Psychological (Psy), Nuclear (Frei), Earth (Magna/Tera), Gravity (Gry) and Water (Aqua).
 These basic elements have three tiers, basic (no suffix), medium (a variety of suffixes), and powerful (-dyne).
 Most of these can also have the Ma- prefix, which denotes that it hits the entire enemy party.
 Depending on the game's mechanics and the enemies at hand, this may or may not be desirable.